-- Overall, we rate, Il Giornale Right-Center Biased based on story selection and editorial positions that moderately favor the right.
-We also rate them Mixed for factual reporting due to poor sourcing of information.
+- Overall, we rate Il Giornale Right-Center Biased based on story selection and editorial positions that moderately favor the right.
+We also rate them Mostly Factual in reporting due to poor sourcing of information.

 Funded by / Ownership

 In 2022, Reporters Without Borders ranked Italy 58/180 in their Press Freedom Index.
 Read our profile on Italy’s media and government.
 Currently, the Prime Minister of Italy is Mario Draghi, who leans center-left due to a coalition government.

 In review, Il Giornale publishes articles with emotionally loaded language such as “The center-right united in the square: “We give voice to Italy forgotten by the government.”
 This article is sourced through quotes and tweets.
 Although Il Giornale sometimes provides a hyperlink to credible sources such as The BMJ (British Medical Journal), they typically source through large blocks of quotes.

 Further, most of Il Giornale’s editorials criticize the former Conte Government, such as this: “So only the mafias celebrate.”
 The editor criticizes the former Prime Minister by stating, “The problem is that Conte relied on professors instead of entrepreneurs.”
 In the Il Giornale section called “Insideover,” they publish articles with emotionally loaded language such as “Turkey Makes Another Risky Move in the Eastern Mediterranean.”
 This article is poorly sourced through quotes from analysts; however, there is not a hyperlink or the name of the analysts.
 A quote from the article reads, “Expected Turkish drilling in the region will widen the scope of tension in it and put Ankara on a collision course with other countries, analysts said.”
 In general, they hold a right-leaning editorial bias and source information poorly.